sirnuke/steambridge/documentation/indepth.md

   My guess is as long as the game doesn't use any new API calls, the older library will work fine.

-# Miscellaneous design notes

-* Why two DLLs?
-The real *steam_api.dll* only offers a handful of API calls.
-The meat is accessed through pointers to C++ class instances (ISteamUser, for example), and the real API is calling virtual functions in these classes.
-This is a sneaky way to offer a complex API while retaining a straight forward backwards/forwards compatibility, but is a straight no-go with Winelib.
-GCC and Visual Studio implement vastly different thiscalls, and the arguments are completely botched.
-  As the C++ calls aren't a public API (no symbols), you can't reimplement them through Winelib.
-Therefore, Proxy exists as an entirely Windows CLL that implements the C++ code, and makes the corresponding C calls to the Winelib Bridge.
-* For development/tinkering, I've found valgrind, gdb, and [Dependency Walker](http://www.dependencywalker.com/) to be most helpful.
-* Proxy and Bridge are mostly independent of each other.
-Proxy only needs to be rebuild when the Bridge API changes.
-Changes to the guts of Bridge do not affect Proxy.
-* Re-run the winemaker.sh script when creating new Bridge source files to update the Makefile.

-# Outstanding tasks

-* Various parts of the code are ugly.
-* Probably worth doing some of the more likely common API calls before finding apps that use them.
-* It'll be a huge pain, but it'd be nice to shove the Visual Studio stuff into a better directory naming scheme.
-* Investigate whether the Proxy can be compiled using MinGW.
-* Root build script?
-* More tools to help automate setting up apps to use SteamBridge.
-* Definitely will need a better way to store API versions.
-Sqlite is the knee-jerk reaction.